-A hack in open countryside is idyllic, you get that wonderful feeling of freedom!
+A hack in the open countryside is idyllic, you get that wonderful feeling of freedom!
 It’s one of the best feelings for any horse rider, being able to appreciate some alone time, just you and your horse.
-However, for many hacking out requires some, if not all of it, being along roads.
-For any equestrian it can be worrying having to ride out on the roads & public areas.
+However, for many hacking out it requires some, if not all of it, being along roads.
+For any equestrian, it can be worrying having to ride out on the roads & public areas.
 Cyclist, cars, dogs & other road users, are all things equestrians see as the potential to create a dangerous situation.
-Many equestrians & equestrian organisations are committed to making roads safer for all that use them.
+Many equestrians & equestrian organisations, such as the British Horse Society, are committed to making roads safer for all that use them.

 As a horse-riding app, Huufe has added a new safety feature for riders who experience an incident – such as dogs, fireworks, road incidents, off-road cyclists or drones.
 With a simple press of a button in the app, a list of incident types appears from which you can choose which to report.
 This Provides the BHS, a record of the incident, its location and time.
 You can also provide more details to the BHS via the Incident webpage linked in the email sent to you after you report an incident.

 The BHS is keen to see how it can make it easier for riders to report incidents.
 The more reports the BHS have, the more they can do to make the roads & popular hacking routes safer for horses and those who care for them.
-It should provide equestrians with a heat map of some sort highlighting dangerous areas or places of difficulty to ride in.
+It will provide equestrians with a heat map.
+Highlighting dangerous areas or places of difficulty to ride in.